jessemiller/HamlPy/readme.md

 	hamlpy inputFile.haml outputFile.html

+Optionally, `--attr-wrapper` can be specified:

+    hamlpy inputFile.haml --attr-wrapper='"'

 For HamlPy developers, the `-d` switch can be used with `hamlpy` to debug the internal tree structure.

 ## Reference